DenizParlak/Zeus/README.md

 # Requirements

-Script has been written in bash using AWS-CLI and it works in Linux/UNIX and OSX.
+Zeus has been written in bash using AWS-CLI and it works in Linux/UNIX and OSX.

 Make sure that the AWS-CLI tool is installed on the system and profile is configured (aws configure).